 Dentzer graduated from Dartmouth, is a trustee emerita of the college, and chaired the Dartmouth Board of Trustees from 2001 to 2004.
-She has served as a member of the Board of Overseers of Dartmouth Medical School for more than two decades.
+She serves on the advisory board for the Center for Global Health Equity at Dartmouth, and previous was a member of the Board of Advisors of Dartmouth’s Geisel School of Medicine or more than two decades.
 Dentzer holds an honorary master’s degree from Dartmouth and an honorary doctorate in humane letters from Muskingum University.
-She, her husband, and their three children live in the Washington, DC area.
+She and her husband have three adult children.